Abhasjaiswal/Abhasjaiswal/README.md

 # 💫 About Me:
 Hi!
 I'm Abhas Jaiswal, a passionate Software Developer and Data Science enthusiast.
-I'm currently pursuing a B.Tech in Computer Science and Engineering with a specialization in Data Science.
+I'm currently pursuing  B.Tech in Computer Science and Engineering with a specialization in Data Science.
 I love building innovative web solutions, working with machine learning models, and exploring new technologies to solve real-world problems.

 ## 🌐 Socials: